Why Creativity Coaching is Not About Art

 A word of warning: if you use a coach that critiques your work, I'd find another coach.

-Instant gratification doesn't always happen in the creative process, which is why so many quit.
+Instant gratification doesn't always happen in the creative process, which is why so many of us quit before we reach the goal.
 And it's why social media is so popular.

 Being creative is a long, slow nourishing meal, that enriches your life experience, and once you have tried it, you can never go back to before you had the experience.